containers/toolbox/README.md

 environment or troubleshoot the operating system in the usual way.

-Toolbx solves this problem by providing a fully mutable container within which one can install their favourite development and troubleshooting tools, editors and SDKs.
+Toolbx solves this problem by providing a fully mutable container within which one can install their favorite development and troubleshooting tools, editors and SDKs.
 For example, it's possible to do `yum install ansible` without affecting the base operating system.